TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 ### 3. Type Confusion Leading to Address Leak in Cista (Zero-Copy Deserialization)

-Among the five affected libraries, Cista is unique for featuring zero-copy deserialization.
-Instead of parsing and unpacking bytes, the library performs a **type cast on the allocated memory** and voilà, the data can be used directly.
+Among the five affected libraries, Cista is unique for featuring **zero-copy deserialization**.
+Instead of parsing and unpacking bytes, the library performs a type cast on the allocated memory and voilà, the data can be used directly.
 This enables faster deserialization while sacrificing payload size and requiring custom types.

-Cista supports two different archive formats: `cista::raw` and `cista::offset`.
-Both are binary formats and serialize to the same output, but their difference lies in whether *pointer resolution is deferred*. `cista::raw` does **not** defer calculcation.
-Upon deserialization, **the buffer is updated with resolved pointers**, allowing for faster runtime access down the line.
-On the flip side, `cista::offset` defers pointer resolution.
-Every time data is accessed, an extra addition is needed to calculate the pointer.
+Cista supports two different archive formats: `cista::offset` and `cista::raw`.
+Both are binary formats and serialize to the same output, but their difference lies in whether *pointer resolution is deferred*. `cista::offset` defers pointer resolution.
+Every time data is accessed, an extra addition is needed to calculate the pointer. `cista::raw` does **not** defer calculation, with the benefit of faster runtime access down the line.

-For this post, we'll focus solely on `cista::raw`.

-Cista's `raw` implementation is vulnerable to potential address leakage when deserializing untrusted input.
-As mentioned before, `cista::raw` will **update the buffer with resolved pointers**.
-This happens for offset-based structures such as `cista::raw::ptr` (weak non-owning reference), `cista::raw::string`, and `cista::raw::vector`.
+The `cista::raw` implementation is vulnerable to potential address leakage when deserializing untrusted input.
+This happens for types such as `cista::raw::ptr` (weak non-owning reference), `cista::raw::string`, and `cista::raw::vector` which internally contain an offset to their boxed data and upon deserialization will **update the buffer with resolved pointers**.

 {% image "assets/deserialization_diagram_cista.png", "jw-100 alpha-imgv", "" %}

 This is a security issue!
-By mixing pointers and data without clear boundaries, applications may inadvertently treat pointers as data, which may lead to information disclosure such as an address `leak`.
+By mixing pointers and data without clear boundaries, applications may inadvertently treat pointers as data, which may lead to information disclosure such as an address leak.
 This is type confusion, not in the traditional sense, but in the sense that pointers and data are mixed, and Cista can't tell one from the other.

 Conditions for an address leak in Cista: